Brine

-Brine is a high-concentration solution of salt (typically sodium chloride or calcium chloride) in water.
+Brine (or briny water) is a high-concentration solution of salt (typically sodium chloride or calcium chloride) in water.
 In diverse contexts, brine may refer to the salt solutions ranging from about 3.5% (a typical concentration of seawater, on the lower end of that of solutions used for brining foods) up to about 26% (a typical saturated solution, depending on temperature).
 Brine forms naturally due to evaporation of ground saline water but it is also generated in the mining of sodium chloride.
 Brine is used for food processing and cooking (pickling and brining), for de-icing of roads and other structures, and in a number of technological processes.
 It is also a by-product of many industrial processes, such as desalination, so it requires wastewater treatment for proper disposal or further utilization (fresh water recovery).

 In nature

 Brines are produced in multiple ways in nature.
 Modification of seawater via evaporation results in the concentration of salts in the residual fluid, a characteristic geologic deposit called an evaporite is formed as different dissolved ions reach the saturation states of minerals, typically gypsum and halite.
 Dissolution of such salt deposits into water can produce brines as well.
 As seawater freezes, dissolved ions tend to remain in solution resulting in a fluid termed a cryogenic brine.
 At the time of formation, these cryogenic brines are by definition cooler than the freezing temperature of seawater and can produce a feature called a brinicle where cool brines descend, freezing the surrounding seawater.

 The brine cropping out at the surface as saltwater springs are known as "licks" or "salines".
 The contents of dissolved solids in groundwater vary highly from one location to another on Earth, both in terms of specific constituents (e.g. halite, anhydrite, carbonates, gypsum, fluoride-salts, organic halides, and sulfate-salts) and regarding the concentration level.
 Using one of several classification of groundwater based on total dissolved solids (TDS), brine is water containing more than 100,000 mg/L TDS.
 Brine is commonly produced during well completion operations, particularly after the hydraulic fracturing of a well.